wormhole-foundation/xdapp-book/src/wormhole/7_xAssetBridge.md

 ---

-In the next section, we'll discuss Wormchain and some of the upcoming features it will enable.
+In the next section, we'll discuss Wormchain and some upcoming features it will enable.